Location: OaklandFull Time Job ID: 58060 Job Posting

 UC OFFICE OF THE PRESIDENT

-Oversee a portfolio of 10-15 general partner relationships, both funds and co-investments, representing $2.5 billion in exposure with accountability for reviewing quarterly reporting, producing bi-annual monitoring reports, attending annual meetings, visiting portfolio companies, and processing waivers/consents.
+Oversee a portfolio of 10-15 general partner relationships including both funds and co-investments, with accountability for reviewing quarterly reporting, producing bi-annual monitoring reports, attending annual meetings, visiting portfolio companies, and processing waivers/consents.

 Analyze and conduct due diligence on primary funds and co-investments, including: leading underwriting efforts, performing quantitative analysis, preparing investment memos, coordinating 3rd party transaction support, and structuring/negotiating of legal documents.

 Make recommendations and execute monetization of mature assets in the portfolio through the secondary market as well as preparing hold/sell recommendations for public stock distributions from Private Equity and venture capital funds as necessary.